Myanmar stops migrant workers going to Malaysia after Rohingya row

-YANGON Myanmar has stopped workers going to Malaysia after Malaysia's leader criticized its treatment of Muslims, while Indonesia joined a growing chorus of concern about the fate of Myanmar's stateless Rohingya Muslims.
+YANGON (Reuters) - Myanmar has stopped workers going to Malaysia after Malaysia's leader criticized its treatment of Muslims, while Indonesia joined a growing chorus of concern about the fate of Myanmar's stateless Rohingya Muslims.

 Violence in Myanmar's Rakhine State, home to many Rohingyas, has become the biggest challenge facing Aung San Suu Kyi's eight-month-old government and has sparked international criticism that the Nobel Peace Prize winner has done too little to help the Muslim minority.